kbss-cvut/reporting-tool/README.md

 Running the application is simple, just build it with maven and deploy the artifact into you application server.

 The "dev" maven profile is intended for development use, it contains non-minified version of the UI.
-The "production" profile contains minified and uglyfied version of the UI and is more suitable for deployments where performance matters (the dev bundle has around 7MB, the production around 300kB).
+The "production" profile contains minified and uglyfied version of the UI and is more suitable for deployments where performance matters.

 ## Storage Setup

-The application by default uses a Sesame native storage as its database.
-The storage requires a folder somewhere on the file system.
-Path to that folder is set up in `config.properties` in the application's resource.
+The application uses a RDF4J (formerly known as Sesame) server as its database.
+The storage requires a RDF4J server deployed in some Java web application server.
+URL to that repository is set up in `config.properties` in the application's resource.
 The relevant property is called _repositoryUrl_.
-Path to the repository has to have the following pattern: `/some/path/repositories/repository-id`, where _repository-id_ is id of the repository.
+Path to the repository has to have the following
+pattern: `http://domain:port/rdf4j-server/repositories/repository-id`, where _repository-id_ is id of the repository.
-Using a remote repository is of course also possible.
+Using a native/in-memory repository is of course also possible.

-Of course, another repository can be specified, e.g. running on a Sesame server.

 Other than the repository url, the config file also specifies URL of the Liferay portal (if present), which is used for user authentication.
-If the portal is not accessible, the application will use its own user management.
+If the portal is not accessible, the application will use its own use management.
 OntoDriver is also specified here.
 Don't change it unless necessary.
-The last property - _eventTypeRepository_ - specifies URL of the repository which is queried for supported event types and other properties.
+The last property - _eventTypeRepository_ - specifies URL of the repository which is queried for supported event types.
+For development purposes, it is suggested to leave this property value as it is.

 ## Live Version